ShuchenGuan/ShuchenGuan/content/authors/admin/_index.md

 # Short bio (displayed in user profile at end of posts)
 bio: Hi, there.
 Welcome to my personal page, I would be very happy to hear from you!

+# Interests to show in About widget
+interests:
+- Color vision
+- Neural mechanism of vision
+- Perceptual learning
+- Auditory-visual intergration

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the